-S. Robert Lichter is Professor of Communications at George Mason University, where he also directs the Center for Media and Public Affairs, which conducts scientific studies of the news and entertainment media, and the Statistical Assessment Service (STATS), which works to improve the quality of statistical and scientific information in the news.
+S. Robert Lichter is Professor of Communications at George Mason University, where he directs the Center for Media and Public Affairs, which conducts scientific studies of the news and entertainment media.
+From 1993 to 2014 he also directed the Statistical Assessment Service (STATS), which works to improve the quality of statistical and scientific information in the news.

 Dr. Lichter previously taught at Princeton, Georgetown, and George Washington universities.
 He also served as a Postdoctoral Fellow in Politics and Psychology at Yale University, Senior Research Fellow at Columbia University, and National Endowment for the Humanities Fellow at Smith College, and he held the DeWitt Wallace Chair in Mass Communications at the American Enterprise Institute.
 He received his Ph.D. in Government from Harvard University and his B.A., summa cum laude, from the University of Minnesota.

 Dr. Lichter has authored or co-authored fourteen books and over a hundred scholarly articles and monographs.
 His op-ed articles have appeared in the Washington Post, Wall Street Journal, Los Angeles Times, Christian Science Monitor, and other newspapers.
 His most recent books are The Nightly News Nightmare: Television Coverage of Presidential Elections (2010, 3rd ed.); and The Mediated Presidency: Television News and Presidential Governance (2005).
 He is currently working on books about foreign media coverage of the United States and social and political life in American universities, respectively.

 Dr. Lichter’s current research interests include, political communications, political sociology, and health and risk communication.

 Hong yu Wang is executive director of CMPA.
 She has worked as a major media senior broadcast journalist and senior news host in both the United States and China.